Hello, we're Halo!

 They are what Halo is all about.
 Everything we do is designed to make sure we reach everyone across the counties where we work.
-This is our second decade in Herefordshire and our third year in Bridgend County Borough.
 In both counties we are dedicated to providing the best kind of sport and leisure choices, and the chance to enjoy them in first class facilities.
 We notch up millions of visits each year and, as a charity and 'not-for-profit' social enterprise we are able to plough every penny we make back into the services we provide.
-Another thing you might not know about is that we are one of only five social enterprises in the West Midlands to be awarded Flagship status and are holders of the Social Enterprise Mark in recognition of the work we do to open up leisure opportunities for local communities.
-Pretty good, hey?

 We have been able to invest millions in upgrading Halo Centres.
 In Wales we recently opened the doors to our new Bridgend Life Centre, and have been upgrading facilities across Bridgend County.
 In Herefordshire we gave Hereford Leisure Pool a complete makeover and we're now working on Hereford Leisure Centre, and our facilities in Leominster and Ross-on-Wye.
 This commitment to excellence is reflected in our accreditation from Quest (the leisure sector's equivalent of OFSTED).
 All of our Centres are rated 'Highly Commended' or 'Excellent' by Quest.